piygot5/Cataract-Detection-and-Classification/README.md

 3. MOBILENET V2
 4. SQUEEZENET

-If you wish to learn before in-depth about GLCM texture feature extraction algorithm you refer the following
+If you wish to learn before in-depth about GLCM texture feature extraction algorithm you refer the following written by @kamaljitkaur98

 https://www.notion.so/Understanding-GLCM-7d2501afd206430b906e4a9851e86280